yvzn/easy-to-read/README.md

 # EasyRead.me

-Simplify the words.
+Make the words easy to understand.

-Generate an easy-to-read version of any given text.
+Create a simple version of any text.

-Make information easy to read and understand for everyone.
+Make information clear and easy for everyone.

 [Go to easyread.me](https://easyread.me/) to try it out.